solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ## Public vs. Private Access

-As with any cloud based resources, it can be exposed to the internet or be locked down to only be accessible by Azure connections resources.
+As with any cloud-based resources, it can be exposed to the internet or be locked down to only be accessible by Azure connections resources.
 However, it doesn't have to be just Azure based resources.
 VPNs and Express route circuits can be used to provide access to Azure resources